Dual canonical bases and quantum cluster algebras: Cluster structures on quantum unipotent subgroup

 \section{Cluster structures on quantum unipotent subgroup}

-For our purpose, we need to know that a quantum unipotent subgroup of symmetrizable Kac-Moody type is a quantum cluster algebra, such that the unipotent quantum minors are quantum cluster variables.
-In this section, we explain how \cite{GY13} implies the cluster structure on quantum unipotent subgroups in general.
-An explicit and detailed treatment could be found in the recent work \cite{goodearl2020integral} with a different convention.
+A quantum unipotent subgroup $\qO[N_{-}(w)]$ is a \emph{symmetric CGL extension}, see \cite[Defintion 2.6, Section 9]{goodearl2016berenstein} and Section \ref{subsec:CGL-extension}.
+By a general theory in \cite{GY13}, it possesses a quantum cluster structure, which we will briefly introduce.
+An explicit and detailed treatment could be found in the recent work \cite{goodearl2020integral}.